 The Applicant is pursuing an approval for a special permit under the Village's §342-52 of the Village Code, for a Planned Residential Development, which is a use permitted within one-family residence districts in the Village of Mamaroneck.
 The Applicant's position is that the 105-unit density of the Proposed Action, as well as the 106-unit density of the No Fill Alternative, is permissible under both New York State and the Village of Mamaroneck law.
 The residential development would occur entirely within the Village's R-20 District and under the Village's Planned Residential Development regulations set forth in Section 342-52 of the Village Code.
 Under this Section of the Village Zoning Code, the maximum density of a Planned Unit Development is determined in two stages.
 First, the Planning Board must determine the lot count in accordance with the requirements of Village Code §342-52 by dividing the gross area of the subject parcel by the minimum lot size requirement of the zoning district in which it is located and then reducing that number to the extent that it determines that, because of environmental limitations, traffic access, the use and character of adjoining land or other planning considerations, the maximum permitted density would be innapropriate.
 Second, the Planning Board must determine the permissible lot count under Village Law §7-738 by determining the number which could be permitted, in its judgement, if the land were subdivided into lots conforming to the minimum lot size and density requirements of the zoning local law and conforming to all other applicable requirements.
-The maximum permissible lot count will be the lower of the two numbers, the subject property is located.
-The maximum density at the Subject Property under the Village's Zoning Code, therefore, would be 205 units (i.e., 94.5 acres (the gross area of the Subject Property) divided by 20,000 square feet (the minimum lot size requirement in the R-20 district) equals 205.8).
-Additionally however. the Planning Board may, in its discretion, further reduce the maximum permitted density where said Board determines that, because of environmental limitations, traffic access, the use and character of adjoining land or other planning considerations, the maximum permitted density would be inappropriate.
-The Proposed Action is consistent with the underlying R-20 zoning bulk regulations, including regulations for building height, the minimum reguired 30-foot side yard, 37.5-foot front yard, and 45-foot rear yard setbacks.
+The maximum permissible lot count will be the lower of the two numbers.
+The Proposed Action is consistent with the underlying R-20 zoning bulk regulations, including regulations for building height, the minimum required 30-foot side yard, 37.5-foot front yard, and 45-foot rear yard setbacks.
 In accordance with §342-35(E), no more than four dwelling units would be included in any one grouping of attached carriage homes.

 It is the Applicant's opinion that the two-stage methodology for calculating the maximum permissible lot count set forth by the Village Attorney (and discussed above) is inconsistent with the express language of the Village Zoning Code, the New York State Village Law, the Final Scope for this EIS, as well as the opinion of the Village's expert planner.
-It is the Applicant's opinion that the maximum permissible lot count under Section 342-52 of the Village Code is 205 units - i.e. 94.5 acres (the gross area of the subject property) divided by 20.000 square feet (the minimum lot size requirement in the R-20 District).
+It is the Applicant's opinion that the maximum permissible lot count under Section 342-52 of the Village Code is 205 units - i.e. 94.5 acres (the gross area of the subject property) divided by 20,000 square feet (the minimum lot size requirement in the R-20 District).